getsmap/smap-responsive/README.md

 - Fetching an already added layer using its layerId
 - Adding language support

 Use the [plugin template](https://github.com/getsmap/smap-responsive/blob/master/plugins/PluginTemplate.js) when developing a new plugin.
-The main addition to ordinary Leaflet plugin is the ```_lang``` object which allows you to adapt labels and stuff depending on language.
+The only addition to an ordinary Leaflet plugin is the ```_lang``` object which allows you to adapt labels and stuff depending on language.
+If you don't need it, just ignore it.

 Note!
 While developing a plugin you can execute gulp without any parameter: ``` gulp ```.
 It will then automatically compile .styl and .sass files into CSS whenever you save something.
 Check the ```gulpfile.js``` and learn more about how to modify it for your needs.